 - Grate 1 teaspoon orange peel; set aside.
 Peel and section the orange.
 Set four segments aside; coarsely chop remaining segments and set aside.

 - In a skillet, brown pork chops on both sides in oil.
 Place chops in an ungreased 9-in. square baking dish; set aside.

 - In the same skillet, saute the celery, onion and parsley in butter until tender.
 Add the croutons, walnuts and pepper; cook for 1-2 minutes.
 Stir in broth and reserved chopped orange and peel.
 Cook 1 minute longer.

-- Spoon dressing over the chops; top with reserved orange segments. cover and bake at 350° for 30-35 minutes or until a meat thermometer reads 160°.
+- Spoon dressing over the chops; top with reserved orange segments.
+Cover and bake at 350° for 30-35 minutes or until a thermometer reads 160°.
 Yield: 2 servings.